 There are 2 famous roads along the Pacific Coast Highway that allow you to get close to the coastline across each state and see the most amount of places possible:

 - Road 1 which begins in San Diego, California and goes all the way to the California/Oregon border.

 - And then after the border is crossed, the road changes to route 101 and goes through all of the Oregon Coast and then the entire Washington Coastline.

 The Pacific Coast Highway is one of the most popular destinations for people looking for road trip ideas as it is very scenic, and there are plenty of places to explore along the 1,500+ miles of shorelines available.

 The picture you see above is one of these spots, an area near southern Oregon called Natural Bridges.
-This and 10 other spots will be shown to you in this post and I highly encourage you to do a road trip through the Pacific Coast Highway.
+This and 12 other spots will be shown to you in this post and I highly encourage you to do a road trip through the Pacific Coast Highway.

 How long does it take to do a road trip through the Pacific Coast Highway?